flekschas/d3-list-graph/README.md

 **rows**: _Number_ [`5`].
 Number of rows to be shown.

+**iconPath**: _String_ [_Empty string_].
+Path to an SVG icon file.
+Default is an empty string, which is equivalent to inline SVG, meaning that the ListGraphs internal icons are used.

 **barMode**: _String_ [`one`].
 Initial bar mode.
 Can either be `one` or `two`.